dkarthe/webjeda-blog/_posts/2016-02-03-lazy-loading-large-css-to-speed-up-website.md

 ---
 title: Lazy Loading CSS
 desc: Loading JavaScript at the end is common but for a faster website one should load big CSS files at the end as well.
-Learn how to defer CSS loading which makes your website superfast.
-PageSpeed is a tool by google where you can find the website speed.
+Learn how to defer CSS loading which makes your website super-fast.
+PageSpeed is a tool by Google where you can find the website speed.
 keywords: defer css, lazy load css, load css at the end
 author: sharathdt
 tags: Jekyll SEO Web-Design